siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-optimizing-for-mobile-first-indexing.md

 ---
 As the world of search engine optimization (SEO) evolves, one of the most significant shifts in recent years has been Google's move towards **mobile-first indexing**.
 This change reflects a broader trend: an increasing majority of users are accessing the web through mobile devices rather than desktops.
 In fact, mobile traffic has surpassed desktop traffic globally, and this pattern shows no signs of slowing down.

 To adapt to this trend, Google has implemented **mobile-first indexing**, which fundamentally changes how websites are ranked in search results.
 But what exactly is mobile-first indexing, and how can website owners optimize for it?
-This blog post will delve into the details, explore what it means for SEO, and provide practical tips for optimizing your website for this shift.
+This article will delve into the details, explore what it means for SEO, and provide practical tips for optimizing your website for this shift.

 What is Mobile-First Indexing?